Research

 The role of GABA/glutamate balance in emotion brain circuits in psychosis pathophysiology

-We combine molecular imaging methods in rodent models of psychosis and in patients in the early stages of psychosis to link molecular mechanisms to functional and behavioural observations.
+We combine translational neuroimaging methods in rodent models of relevance to psychosis to link molecular mechanisms to functional and behavioural observations.

 Cross-species molecular imaging of the GABAergic system in rodent and human.

-Can we modulate emotion brain circuits to design new disease-modifying drugs?
+Modulating emotion brain circuits to inform the discovery of new disease-modifying targets

 The aim of the ENIGMA Schizotypy working group is to bring together worldwide schizotypy researchers towards large scale meta-analyses of neuroimaging data across many different studies and datasets, in order to delineate the neural signature of the expression of subclinical psychotic-like experiences in healthy individuals.